 In the proceeding years the school ran with approximately 180 children gradually increasing to around 300, and it was decided in 2005 that the charity would look for an additional piece of land to purchase to build a purpose built school.
 Land was identified and the first phase of what turned out to be a four block-building project (so far), was started.
 The increase in the numbers of children waiting to be educated coupled with the choirs first 2006 visit to the UK, and help from our sponsors provided the funds to build the first block whilst maintaining the original rented building and create it as a kindergarten school.
 Over the years the charity has maintained both schools running them complimentary of each other, and has improved facilities adding the Orphanage, which sits alongside.
 A secondary school building was started but as yet we have been able to complete this project.

 Since 2008 the numbers have fluctuated because of double-streamed entry years, which has permitted between 700 and 800 children to attend each year.
-The kindergarten is still running, Educate The Kids still rent the land and building and is regularly the favourite place for anyone who visits to call on.

 The introduction of the school porridge programme happened not long after the school was opened, children who had often walked a great distance couldn’t concentrate, as they were too hungry.
 Providing a cup of porridge in the morning ensured that hungry children at least got something to eat each day…and unfortunately in some cases this was all they would eat.